rbwestmoreland/stripe.webhooks.module/readme.md

 Customization
 ---

-By default `stripe-webhook-module` listens at `/stripe-webhooks`.
+By default `Stripe.Webhooks.Module` listens at `/stripe-webhooks`.
 You can override it like so:

-    stripe_webhook_module.StripeWebhookModule.Route = "/my-custom-route";
+    StripeWebhookModule.Route = "/my-custom-route";